 Is a general contracting business profitable?

 A general contracting business can be very profitable.
 Profit margins are high, especially if you do most of the work yourself.
-The average kitchen remodel price is about $20,000, so if you just do 5 a year, you’re still making a healthy profit.
+The average kitchen remodel price is about $20,000, so even if you do just five a year, you’re still making a healthy profit.

 Do I need an LLC for my general contracting business?